Branco Provoste

-Branco Antonio Provoste Ovalle (born April 14, 2000) is a Chilean football player who plays as a midfielder for Cobreloa on loan from Deportes Limache.
+Branco Antonio Provoste Ovalle (born April 14, 2000) is a Chilean football player who plays as a midfielder for Deportes Recoleta.

 Club career

 In 2021, Provoste signed with Ñublense in the Chilean Primera División until 2023.

 In June 2024, Provoste joined Deportes Limache in the Primera B. He was loaned out to Cobreloa for the second half of 2025.

+On 23 December 2025, Provoste joined Deportes Recoleta.

 International career

 At early age, he represented Chile at under-15 level at the 2015 South American U-15 Championship and Chile U17 at the 2015 South American U-17 Championship, at two friendly matches against USA U17, at the 2017 South American U-17 Championship – Chile was the runner-up – and at the 2017 FIFA U-17 World Cup.
 Also, he played all the matches for Chile U17 at the friendly tournament Lafarge Foot Avenir 2017 in France, better known as Tournament Limoges, where Chile became champion after defeating Belgium U18 and Poland U18 and drawing France U18.